-Data updated through 19 NOV 2015 200-hPa Velocity Potential Anomalies (5°S - 5°N) Positive anomalies (brown shading) indicate unfavorable conditions for precipitation Negative anomalies (green shading) indicate favorable conditions for precipitation The ongoing ENSO state is highlighted by the red box, showing anomalous divergence over the central and eastern Pacific.
+200-hPa Velocity Potential Anomalies (5°S - 5°N) Positive anomalies (brown shading) indicate unfavorable conditions for precipitation Negative anomalies (green shading) indicate favorable conditions for precipitation The ongoing ENSO state is highlighted by the red box, showing anomalous divergence over the central and eastern Pacific.
 This pattern has only been temporarily interrupted by strong Kelvin wave/MJO activity at times.
 During June and early July, a high-amplitude MJO event was observed, constructively interfering with the El Niño signal in early July.
 From July through early October, a generally stationary pattern, reflective of El Niño conditions, was observed.
-During late October, there was an eastward shift in the pattern associated with MJO activity.
-More recently, the pattern was noisy, but there is evidence of an equatorial Rossby Wave and Kelvin wave impacting the central Pacific.
+During late October, there was an eastward shift in the pattern associated with subseasonal activity followed by evidence of equatorial Rossby Wave and Kelvin wave activity impacting the central Pacific.
+Most recently, strong enhanced divergence is once again evident near the Date Line.